You're an educator at heart, so you've always found your job rewarding. It doesn't matter to you that you're not swimming in cash.

 As a result, you'll want to check with your loan providers before you make any assumptions.

 Teachers are public servants, and they are treated as such by many agencies.
-Consequently, they may seek loan forgiveness by way of the Public Service Loan Forgiveness Program.
+Consequently, they may seek student loan forgiveness by way of the Public Service Loan Forgiveness Program.

 There are, though, a few requirements that they must first meet.
 Teachers must be employed on a full-time basis, and they must be able to prove that they're currently doing work for an eligible institution.

-Further still, they must have made at least 120 payments on their loans to qualify.
+Further still, they must have made at least 120 payments on their direct loans to qualify.
 All of these payments must have been made on time, however they do not need to be consecutive.

 If you're a specialized teacher, you know that it takes a special set of skills to do your job.